 The Americans are totally against this.

-It is Elizabeth and Rush.
+It is Elizabethton, Rush.

-I just wanted to uh call you and thank you for making my wife's Christmas shopping so easy.
+I just wanted to call you and thank you for making my wife's Christmas shopping so easy.

 My wife and kids fight over who gets to give it.

-And I'll tell you what, ladies out there, you know how you feel about diamonds.
+And I'll tell you what, ladies out there, you know how you feel about diamonds?

 Now you know how we feel about Rush.

-Your old man, give them that.
+Your old man, give him that.

-I got stuff I can't I can't remember what I got you last year.
+It's the one thing that all year long, all year long, I got stuff I can't remember what I got you last year.

 I can't remember what I got two years ago.